elilambnz/react-py/website/docs/introduction/api-reference.md

 `boolean`

 True if the worker is still being initialised.
-False if ready.
+False if loaded.

+### isReady

+`boolean`

+True if instance is ready to run Python code.
+False otherwise.

 ### isRunning